-Where, however, the vertical distance from the summer load waterline (for ships with timber freeboard, from the summer timber load waterline), to the inboard open end of the discharge pipe exceeds 0.01L, the discharge pipe may have two non-return valves without positive means of closing.
+Where, however, the vertical distance from the summer load waterline (for ships with timber freeboard, from the summer timber load waterline), to the inboard open end of the discharge pipe exceeds 0,01L, the discharge pipe may have two non-return valves without positive means of closing.
 In this case, one of the valves is installed at side and inboard valve is above the deepest waterline in salt water assigned to the given ship and shall be always accessible under service conditions.
 Where a locally controlled sluice valve is interposed between the two non-return valves the inboard non-return valve may be situated below the deepest waterline in salt water assigned to the ship.

 Where this distance to the inboard open end of the discharge pipe exceeds 0.02L, a single non-return valve without positive means of closing may be installed at side.
-In this case, in ships complying with the requirements of Part V "Subdivision" of the Rules for the Classification and Construction of Sea-Going Ships, a single valve may be fitted only where the distance from the inboard end of the discharge pipe to the damage waterline is not less than 300 mm.
+In this case, in ships complying with the requirements of Part V "Subdivision" of the RS Rules/C, a single valve may be fitted only where the distance from the inboard end of the discharge pipe to the damage waterline is not less than 300 mm.